WalLee2/AirBnB_clone/README.md

 This project replicates the basic functionality of the [Air BnB website](http://www.airbnb.com/).

 ## Prerequisites:
-0. All python files were written with Python-3.4.3
+All python files were written with Python-3.4.3 and conform to PEP 8 Styling

 ## Usage:
 Interactive Mode: